fablakeson/antifa-ui-test-framework/README.md

 # antifa-test-maven-plugin

-## An NLP-based Automated UI Testing Framework using the Page Object Model.
+## Creating an NLP-based Automated UI Test Framework using the Page Object Model.

 ### Abstract